Your browser's cookie functionality is turned off. Please turn it on to use our services.

 Often the smallest segment of world palladium demand comes from the palladium investment sector.

-Palladium investments range from electronic shares in a palladium ETF to actual physical palladium bars or palladium coins sold and safely delivered by palladium dealers like us at Kitco.
+Palladium investments range from derivatives or electronic shares in a palladium ETF to actual physical palladium bars or palladium coins sold and safely delivered to door by palladium dealers like us at Kitco Metals.

-Palladium is heavier and more dense silver therefore fine palladium bullion bars and .999 palladium bullion coins take up much less storage space per troy ounce than silver.
+Palladium is heavier and denser than silver, therefore 1 oz palladium bars and .999 palladium coins take up much less storage space per troy ounce than silver.

 The palladium melting point of 1555°C or 2831°F is very high compared to other metals but the lowest amongst the platinum metals group.
 The high melting point of palladium was yet one reason Spanish explorers regarded it and other high melt point noble metals like platinum as mere nuisances in their quest to find new supplies of silver and gold in the new world (the Americas).
 They simply did not have the technology to burn a fire hot enough to melt, refine, and identify these precious metals properly.

-Safe shipment in the mail of palladium bars and palladium bullion coins is more common than you might think.
+Safe shipment in the mail of palladium bars ( 1 oz palladium bars, 10 oz palladium bars, and 1 kilo palladium bars) and palladium bullion coins is more common than you might think.

 The majority of our customers take fully insured, physical palladium delivery to their door or preferred mailing addresses.